Renting a car in Ireland can be confusing. The steps below, which have been followed by over 120,000 people, make the process easy-to-understand.

 Keep in mind that many Ireland car rental insurance policies don’t cover you sticking the wrong fuel in the rental.

-What to do when dropping your car hire back
+What to do when dropping off your hire car

-The final step in our renting a car in Ireland guide is the drop-off and it’s worth being vigilant to the very end.
+The final step in this renting a car in Ireland guide is the drop-off and it’s worth being vigilant to the very end.

 I’ve heard of PLENTY of people that have dropped a vehicle back to one of the Irish car rental companies only to discover a random charge on their card weeks later.